-Most of the College's degrees are 120 credit-hour programs.
-Exceptions to this 120-hour rule are the education certification programs.
-These include the Bachelor of Fine Arts in Art and Design with EC-12 Art Certification (127 hours), the Bachelor of Science in Fitness and Human Performance with EC-12 Physical Education Certification (130 hours), the Bachelor of Science in Geography with 7-12 Social Studies Certification (127 hours), the Bachelor of Arts in History with 7-12 History Certification (127 hours), the Bachelor of Arts in Literature with 4-8 English Language Arts and Reading Certification (136 hours), and the Bachelor of Arts in Literature with 7-12 English Language Arts and Reading Certification (127 hours).
+Most of the college's degrees are 120 credit-hour programs.
+Exceptions to this 120-hour rule include the education certification programs: the Bachelor of Fine Arts in Art and Design with EC-12 Art Certification (127 hours), the Bachelor of Science in Fitness and Human Performance with EC-12 Physical Education Certification (130 hours), the Bachelor of Science in Geography with 7-12 Social Studies Certification (127 hours), the Bachelor of Arts in History with 7-12 History Certification (127 hours), the Bachelor of Arts in History with 7-12 History Certification (127 hours), the Bachelor of Arts in History with 7-12 History Certification (127 hours), the Bachelor of Arts in History with 4-8 English Language Arts and Reading Certification (136 hours), and the Bachelor of Arts in Literature with 7-12 English Language Arts and Reading Certification (127 hours).